sebasv/luk/README.md

 # luk

 Create static HTML inside Python.
-No templates, just Python.
+No templates, no dependencies, just Python.
 Create objects directly or use the context manager to use control flow like `if/else`, add objects in loops, etcetera.
+Examples below 👇

+## Why luk?

+* Luk lets you write HTML from within python.
+You don't have to learn the DSL of a template engine like `jinja` to build a html page.
+* Luk is lightweight.
+Just some very simple python, no bells or whistles.
+* Luk is friendly to static type checkers
+* Luk is idiomatic Python. `htpy` does a similar thing but they use a trick on the index operator (`[]`).
+I understand they did it to separate attributes and children, but I prefer a more pythonic feel.

 ## Installation